Salvo-32/HarbourWasteControl-IoT2021/Technology.md

 * [https://wiki.dfrobot.com/Turbidity_sensor_SKU__SEN0189#target_2](https://wiki.dfrobot.com/Turbidity_sensor_SKU__SEN0189#target_2)

 ## 2. FIT IoT-LAB Testbed
+IoT-LAB is a facility suitable for testing networking with small wireless sensor devices and heterogeneous communicating objects.
+In our scenario it is used to scale-up HWC over five different nodes

+### Components
-* (Remotely) FIT IoT-LAB Testbed, which provide #25 [ST B-L072Z-LRWAN1](https://www.iot-lab.info/docs/boards/st-b-l072z-lrwan1/) ```st-lrwan1-1```-```st-lrwan1-25```, to perform large-scale evaluations
+1. FIT IoT-LAB Testbed, which provides #25 [ST B-L072Z-LRWAN1](https://www.iot-lab.info/docs/boards/st-b-l072z-lrwan1/).
+HWC uses 5 out of 25 remote boards ```st-lrwan1-1```-```st-lrwan1-5``` to perform large-scale evaluations
   * **NOTE** Because of the use of a remote testbed, it is not possible to connect intended sensors physically, pH sensor and Turbidity ones, in remote boards.
 There is no possibility to get real data from the sensors and so no pH alteration and Tubidity variations occurs (like conversely they happen in ```st-lrwan1-local```).
-  * To deal with this problem we have followed **Dataset traces** approach proposed throughout Lecture 11.
+2. To deal with this problem we have followed **Dataset traces** approach proposed throughout Lecture 11.
 In particular remote boards rely on [The Water Quality dataset](https://www.kaggle.com/adityakadiwal/water-potability) by Kaggle.com - Aditya Kadiwal.
 It is a CSV dataset containing water quality metrics for **3276 different water bodies**, in particular remote boards retrieve the two desired values from the dataset locally.
 In this way it possible to **simulate** behaviour of pH and Turbidity sensor with actual data as they were physically connected
 ![Dataset](/Picture/Dataset.png)
+3. Saclay TTN LoRa gateway, which is a **public** LoRa concentrator/gateway provided by [TheThingsNetwork](https://www.thethingsnetwork.org/).
+It allows the real local node above to access TTN LoRaWAN Network Server.

  	http://www.usamahkhan.com/projects/spatial-interpolation

-## Architecture
+## Architecture - Network diagram (Physical devices and Protocols)
 When the sensor nodes are deployed their geographical location are hardcoded in their firmware.
 The sensor node is composed of a  **ST B-L072Z-LRWAN1**, one **pH sensor**, one **Turbidity sensor** SKU SEN0189.
 The board will run **RIOT OS** used to make it as easy as possible the coding of network functionalities and sensor drivers.
 The nodes read the data coming from the sensors and send it to a gateway.
 The gateway then will send the data to the cloud.

 For the cloud-based backend services, we use AWS.
 The data received is strored in a **DynamoDB** table, it is fetched periodically and then analyzed by applying a method of interpolationan called **ùng**.
 The user has the possibility to view the result of the analysis analysis and the data collected from a dashboard.
 A **Flask** app running on an **AWS EC2** Instance will be responsible to run the analysis and the dashboard.

-## Networking
 The sensor node and the gateway comunicate via **LoRa**.
 The Lora gateway then sends the data to **TheThingsNewtork**, also known as TTN, then finally is sent to **AWS IoT**.

-Lora classify end nodes in three differnet classes.
+LoRa classify end nodes in three differnet classes.
 The sensor nodes are considered Class A, battery powered sensor with no latency constraint, while the gateway is class C, because it can listen all the time for data.

 ![Image1](Picture/architecture_final.png)